9 Life-Hacks for Living With a Fistula

-Around two years ago I experienced one of the worst periods of my life: I had a fistula.
+Around 2 years ago I experienced one of the worst periods of my life: I had a fistula.
 If you haven't heard of them, then you're incredibly lucky.

 How common are fistulas?